ARUNNG2004/Hacking/README.md

-# use power shell ise
+# USE PowerShell ISE in administrator